ALM-Rangers/DevOps-VSTS-Bot/README.md

 ## Data/Telemetry
 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

+## Terms of Use
+- The service is free to use, please try it and enjoy.
+- The service is an experimental project, designed for broad usage.
+- The service is supported by volunteers in their spare time, so no claims can be made on support or the longevity of the project.